Skip to main content

 Angular

-Let's start our discussion with Angular because this frontend framework has a particularity when it comes to lazy-loading components.
-In fact, in Angular, the smallest logical unit that we can consider for lazy-loading via routing is a module because components always belong to modules.
+Let’s start with Angular.
+This framework has a quirk when it comes to lazy-loading: the smallest unit you can lazy-load via routing is a module, because components always belong to modules.

 The Fibonacci component